 An employee whose employment is wrongfully suspended or terminated is entitled to reinstatement to his or her former position, compensation of lost wages, and reinstatement of lost fringe benefits and seniority rights.
-If an employee decides to sue, he or she must have initiated the grievance and have exhausted the appeal procedures no later than ninety (90) days after the alleged violation occurred or was discovered by the employee.61
+If an employee decides to sue, he or she must have initiated the grievance and have exhausted the appeal procedures no later than ninety (90) days after the alleged violation occurred or was discovered by the employee.65

-POLICY: 5.14 RELEASE OF EMPLOYEE INFORMATION (OPEN RECORDS
+POLICY:5.14RELEASE OF EMPLOYEE INFORMATION (OPEN RECORDS ACT)SCOPE:FACULTY, STAFF and STUDENT EMPLOYEESPOLICY NUMBER:5.14APPROVED:REVISED:March 2002; May 2012

-ACT)

-SCOPE: FACULTY, STAFF and STUDENT EMPLOYEES

-REVISED: March 2002; May 2012

-Requests from various business, government agencies, organizations, and individuals for information relating to the projected, current, or previous employment of persons at Lamar State College Port Arthur should be referred to Human Resources.
+Requests from various business, government agencies, organizations, and individuals for information relating to the projected, current, or previous employment of persons at Lamar State College Port Arthur should be referred to the Human Resources Office.
 Because of federal and state privacy laws, extreme care must be exercised before releasing any data or material which may be requested.
 No request for information concerning projected, current, or former employees of the College should be honored without obtaining the prior approval of Human Resources.